The Presidential Service Center® - A museum on support and protection of the U.S. Presidency

 1790: Kimberly Hambright - for her service to world tours and coverage of the Presidential Service Center from 2009 to 2015 working as Manager at the Center.

-1789: Scott Syfert - for his historic work in researching the history of service in the United States to the Presidency and colonial war effort.
+1789: Scott Syfert - for his historical work in researching the history of service in the United States to the Presidency and the colonial war effort.
 For his publishing of The First American Declaration of Independence?
 The Disputed History of the Mecklenburg Declaration of May 20, 1775.

-1786: Mark Anthony - for his guidance in hosting the National Convention of the Sons of the American Revolution (SAR) and historic work on recognizing Ishmael Titus in history.
+1786: Mark Anthony - for his guidance in hosting the National Convention of the Sons of the American Revolution (SAR) and historical work on recognizing Ishmael Titus in history.

 1784: Solomon Titus Taylor - for his achievements in proliferating Ishmael Titus, black Colonial War hero.
 Proven to have fought at the battle of King's Mountain and having his record overturned.

 1783: Jack Acheson, Jr. - for his support of many non-profits and Gaston Cancer Services.

 1782: Travis McVey - for his Heroes Vodka and giving 25% of profits to AMVETS.